-The state of the s Application type Preferred number of canopy trees Preferred scale of trees Tree removal under Local Law No. 2 - Neighbourhood Amenity A minimum of one canopy tree for every canopy tree removed.
+Application type Preferred number of canopy trees Preferred scale of trees Tree removal under Neighbourhood Amenity Local law2021 A minimum of one canopy tree for every canopy tree removed.
 Replace canopy trees with new trees expected to mature to achieve the heights specified below.